Golden generation: Africa

-Algeria (1980–1991; 2010–2014; 2019–2022)
+Algeria (1980–1991; 2014–2022)

 The Algerian team of the 1980s has been dubbed the "golden generation", or the "first golden generation" of Algerian football.
 In fact, the team included the likes of Lakhdar Belloumi, Rabah Madjer, Tedj Bensaoula, Mustapha Dahleb, Ali Fergani and Mehdi Cerbah, later joined by the likes of Moussa Saïb and Cherif Oudjani.

 This squad is mainly known for its first two appearances at the World Cup.
 On its debut in 1982, they surprised everyone by beating reigning European champions West Germany 2–1.
 After a 0–2 loss against Austria, they won their second ever game against Chile.
 However, the desert foxes would fail to qualify after Germany later beat Austria 1–0, in extremely dubious circumstances, in a game dubbed, the "Disgrace of Gijón".
 This game prompted FIFA to schedule the last group games of future World Cups at the same time to avoid any potential match-fixing case.

 Algeria appeared at the next World Cup.
 However, drawn in a tough group together with Brazil and Spain, they only managed to grab one point, a 1–1 draw against Northern Ireland.
 On their second game, they held off Brazilian attackers until the 66th minute, the longest any team would manage at the tournament.

-On the continental scene, Algeria reached the semifinals of 5 out of 6 AFCONs, winning the 1990 edition on home soil against Nigeria, which had previously knocked them out in 1980 and 1988.
+On the continental scene, Algeria reached the semi-finals of 5 out of 6 AFCONs, winning the 1990 edition on home soil against Nigeria, which had previously knocked them out in 1980 and 1988.
 Their last achievement would be the 1991 Afro-Asian Cup against Iran.

-The team that reached the round of 16 of the 2014 FIFA World Cup has been described as a golden generation or the "second golden generation" of Algerian football in reference to the side which reached the 1982 and 1986 World Cups and won the 1990 African Cup of Nations.
-Key players in the 2010–2014 period included Madjid Bougherra, Mehdi Lacen, Djamel Mesbah, Hassan Yebda, Sofiane Feghouli, Islam Slimani, Yacine Brahimi and Raïs M'Bolhi.
-After a tumultuous period which saw the team fail to qualify for the a second consecutive World Cup and even fail to progress from the 2017 AFCON group stages, Algeria, now with Djamel Belmadi at the helm, and with players such as Riyad Mahrez, Ismaël Bennacer, Youcef Belaïli and Baghdad Bounedjah, won the 2019 Africa Cup of Nations.
-Furthermore, a special selection composed of A' team members, in addition to players in Middle Eastern Leagues, also won the 2021 FIFA Arab Cup.
+The Algeria side that reached the Round of 16 at the 2014 FIFA World Cup is often regarded as the “second golden generation” of Algerian football, following the iconic teams of the 1980s.
+Led by players such as Madjid Bougherra, Sofiane Feghouli, Islam Slimani, Yacine Brahimi, and goalkeeper Raïs M'Bolhi, Algeria produced one of the nation’s greatest World Cup campaigns, famously pushing eventual champions Germany to extra time before narrowly losing in the Round of 16.
+After a difficult period that included failure to qualify for another World Cup and a disappointing group-stage exit at the 2017 Africa Cup of Nations, Algeria experienced a resurgence under coach Djamel Belmadi.
+With stars such as Riyad Mahrez, Ismaël Bennacer, Youcef Belaïli, and Baghdad Bounedjah, Algeria won the 2019 Africa Cup of Nations and later captured the 2021 FIFA Arab Cup with a squad largely composed of A’ team players and footballers based in Middle Eastern leagues, cementing the era as one of the most successful periods in modern Algerian football history.

 However, this period would not last long as the senior team crashed out of the group stage of the following AFCON, ending a 35-game unbeaten streak, and failed to qualify for the 2022 FIFA World Cup in controversial circumstances.